Lattay/chicken-meta-rpc/README.md

 To implement a new message format one should subclass `<rpc-transport-server>` and `<rpc-transport-client>` from *meta-rpc.interface*.
-Server class have three methods:
+Server class have four methods:
 - `(one-shot? serv)` return `#t` if the connection should be used for only one exchange, return `#f` if the connection is stable and can be used for all exchanges with the client.
 This mode also allow